 In 1855, Old Joseph and Young Joseph attended a treaty council called by territorial governor Isaac Stevens (1818-1862) at Walla Walla.
 Stevens convinced the region's tribes that the best way to preserve their homelands from white encroachment was to sign a reservation treaty.
 The Nez Perce chiefs, including Old Joseph, signed it because the reservation included the band's Wallowa homeland and almost all of the other areas in present day Oregon, Washington, and Idaho where the band roamed.

 Yet within months it became clear that the treaty was unenforceable.
 The settlers and miners kept coming.
-In 1863, Stevens called another treaty council.
+In 1863, federal authorities called another treaty council.
 Young Joseph attended as an observer.
 This time, many of the chiefs were alarmed at the provisions of the treaty.
 It called for giving up almost all of the tribe's lands -- including the entire Wallowa country -- in exchange for a small area around Lapwai and Kamiah.
 The government presumed that the Nez Perce wanted to settle down and become farmers, a notion that particularly appalled Young Joseph, who was passionately committed to his band's ancient roaming ways.

 Old Joseph was equally disgusted.
 He, along with four other chiefs, refused to have any part of it and walked out.
 Some of the Christianized bands based at Lapwai and Kamiah remained at the council and one of their chiefs, named Lawyer ("because he was a great talker," said Joseph later) signed the treaty.
 The treaty gave away all of the Nez Perce lands outside that small reservation area, laying the foundations for tragedy to come.